 Creditor or Forfeiture Proceedings.
 Commencement of foreclosure or forfeiture proceedings, whether by judicial proceeding, self-help, repossession or any other method, by any creditor of Borrower or by any governmental agency against any collateral securing the loan.
 This includes a garnishment of any of Borrower's accounts, including deposit accounts, with Lender.
-However, this Event of Default shall not apply if there Is a good faith dispute by Borrower as to the validity or reasonableness of the claim v1hlch Is the basis of the creditor or forfeiture proceeding and if Borrower gives Lender written notice of the creditor or forfeiture proceeding and the solution of a surety bond for the creditor or forfeiture proceeding.
-In an amount determined by Lender, in Its sole discretion, as being an adequate reserve or bond for the dispute.
+However, this Event of Default shall not apply if there Is a good faith dispute by Borrower as to the validity or reasonableness of the claim v1hlch Is the basis of the creditor or forfeiture proceeding and if Borrower gives Lender written notice of the creditor or forfeiture proceeding and the sole discretion, as being an adequate reserve or bond for the dispute.